atsayansach/Data-Analytics-Portfolio/README.md

 ## Selected projects –

+**PivotTables in Excel**
+I created a [Pivot Table](pivottable.png) in Excel using a dataset about sales volumes of different products in different regions.
+This Pivot Table made it easy to see where products were being sold well and not so well.
+I also used format options to fill blanks with 0s to create an easier Pivot Table to read.

 **Intro to Python for Data Analysis**

 – Python notebooks covering data types, loops, and basic Pandas.